semgrep/semgrep-docs/docs/semgrep-ci.md

 Semgrep CI uses a default ignore list that skips common test and dependency directories, including `tests/`, `node_modules/`, and `vendor/`.
 You can find the full list in [the `.semgrepignore` template file](https://github.com/returntocorp/semgrep-action/blob/v1/src/semgrep_agent/templates/.semgrepignore).

-To override these default ignore patterns, create a file named `.semgrepignore` and commit it to the root of your repository.
+To override the default ignore patterns, create a file named `.semgrepignore` and commit it to the root of your repository.
 It uses the same syntax as `.gitignore`.
 For a complete example, see the [.semgrepignore file on Semgrep’s source code](https://github.com/returntocorp/semgrep/blob/develop/.semgrepignore).

 !!! warning
     `.semgrepignore` is picked up only by Semgrep CI, and is not honored when running Semgrep CLI manually or by the [GitLab Semgrep SAST Analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).